roberd13/Kubernetes-Quick-Install/README.md

 # Kubernetes-Quick-Install
 Start with at least a 3 node cluster.
-I used Openstack with ctool to deploy.
+I used Openstack c3.2xlarge instances

 # Install Docker on all of your nodes